-Lauterbrunnen is quite small village, but offers many hiking routes: Best hiking routes in Lauterbrunnen.
-And you can visit couple of very nice waterfalls, one of them is right in the village and is called Staubbachfall.
+Lauterbrunnen is quite a small village but offers many hiking routes: Best hiking routes in Lauterbrunnen.
+And you can visit a couple of very nice waterfalls, one of them is right in the village and is called Staubbachfall.
 You can get very close to it and even underneath it.

-I would as well recommend to take a train to Wengen – a car free village a bit higher than Lauterbrunnen.
-The train ticket is only a bit more than 6 CHF, but the ride is very beautiful: you get to see the whole valley, Lauterbrunnen from the top and the waterfalls as well.
+I would as well recommend taking a train to Wengen – a car-free village a bit higher than Lauterbrunnen.
+The train ticket is only a bit more than 6 CHF, but the ride is very beautiful: you get to see the whole valley, Lauterbrunnen from the top, and the waterfalls as well.
 It is one of the most beautiful train rides in Europe for such a price.
-In Wengen you can do some hiking (read: hiking in Wengen) or visit a local cafe and have your breakfast.
+In Wengen, you can do some hiking (read: hiking in Wengen) or visit a local cafe and have your breakfast.

 After Lauterbrunnen, we go to the most famous Swiss village called Zermatt.

-The ride to Zermatt will take you about 2h 30 minutes, but this ride is mostly through Swiss Alps, so you are going to love the views all around you the whole way.
+The ride to Zermatt will take you about 2h 30 minutes, but this ride is mostly through the Swiss Alps, so you are going to love the views all around you the whole way.

 Zermatt is one of the most famous villages in Europe as it has the famous Matterhorn in its backyard.
-Matterhorn is famous because it is on Toblerone chocolate package.
-So this village must be in your Switzerland itinerary.
+Matterhorn is famous because it is on the Toblerone chocolate package.
+So this village must be on your Switzerland itinerary.

-Zermatt is as well a car free village, so you will have to leave your car in Täsch village – they have huge parking lots over there.
-There is train to Zermatt every 10-20 minutes or you can hike to Zermatt in 1-2 hours.
+Zermatt is as well a car-free village, so you will have to leave your car in Täsch village – they have huge parking lots over there.
+There is a train to Zermatt every 10-20 minutes or you can hike to Zermatt in 1-2 hours.
 I have done it: it is a nice and easy hike.
 Have a look here: hiking from Täsch to Zermatt.